 The volumetric mobile batch plant is the key to allowing a well-trained crew to work with Rapid Set Concrete.
-Rapid Set concrete sets and gains strength fast – usually in about an hour.
+Rapid Set concrete sets and gains strength fast – usually in about an hour – it can be driven on in about an hour!
 Therefore using ready-mix trucks to deliver Rapid Set concrete from a remote plant is not a practical option.
 The volumetric mobile batch plant truck produces the concrete seconds before placing, ensuring the freshest concrete possible.
 Throop’s crew can bring their experience and train crews in all of the aspects of the job therefore ensuring a smooth and successful operation that opens on time!!

 Our concrete portable batch plants are chassis- or trailer- mounted and allow the mixing and blending of concrete materials on job sites.
 One of the biggest advantages of the mobile batch plant is the total control and ability to produce many types of specialty concrete mixes.

 Individual machines are self-contained and can produce from one to 60 cubic yards per hour.
 If needed we can rent out our mobile batch plants on a temporary basis.
 We have produced concrete on mountain tops, as well as on vessels, barges, and on islands.
 When the concrete pour exceeds the capacity of the plant, additional materials are delivered to the site and fed into the machine therefore never having to stop work.